 What are the risks of breast reconstruction with the flap method?

-For DIEP flap breast reconstruction, the main risk relate to the tummy and the joining of the vessels.
+For DIEP flap breast reconstruction, the main risk relates to the tummy and the joining of the vessels.
 The tummy can be weakened by the dissection, but the risk of having a bulge or hernia are low.

 There is also a risk that the vessels supplying blood to the flap can become blocked and the tissue may not survive.
 In my experience, the failure rate is less than 2%.
 That means that there's a success rate of more than 98%.

 TUG flaps have a higher risk of problems in the thigh area.
 A common complication is the collection of fluid in the thigh, known as a ‘seroma’.
 This may need a small surgery if it doesn’t resolve on its own.

 In the case of breast implants, the most common complications are:

 - Infection - Being a foreign body, implants have a risk of getting infected, even in the future.

 - Capsular contracture - This is hardening of the scar tissue around the implant, this does not occur immediately after surgery but can occur years later, especially if radiation is needed.